-Worcester City Council no longer issue physical dispensations.
-Instead, like many other parking authorities and providers we have moved to a 'Virtual' system.
+Worcester City Council no longer issues physical dispensations.
+Instead, like many other parking authorities and providers, we have moved to a 'Virtual' system.

-If you need to park at a restricted or prohibited location for you may apply for a Seven Day Parking Dispensation online via Mi Permit
+If you need to park at a restricted or prohibited location for you may apply for a Parking Dispensation online via Mi Permit

-This will enable you to park for up to but not exceeding seven clear days.
-It will expire on midnight on the seventh day.
+This will enable you to park for up to but not exceeding the date.
+It will expire at midnight on the day.

-There will be a non-refundable administration fee of £55 per vehicle on application for the first initial 7 days.
-After the first initial 7 days the charge will be £10.00 per day.
+For the Seven Day dispensation will be a non-refundable administration fee of £55 per vehicle on application for the first initial 7 days.
+After the first initial 7 days, the charge will be £10.00 per day.
 Once purchased via Mi Permit portal; the Civil Enforcement Officers will not issue a Penalty Charge Notice to your vehicle at the named location.

 Please Note: the issue of a Dispensation does not grant an absolute authority to park on the Highway in contravention of the prevailing Traffic Regulation Orders in Force at that time.
 It simply means that Worcester City Council will note the reason for the vehicle being at the location and Civil Enforcement Officers will not issue a Penalty Charge Notice to the vehicle that would in normal circumstances require the issue of such a notice.
 The Police may direct you to move the vehicle at any time.